 You can request other private blood tests for conditions such as:

 This can be caught from handling cat litter, so leave poo duties to others when you’re pregnant.
 This infection can cause miscarriage and developmental damage.

 You can be tested for this between 35 and 37 weeks.

 People who might be at risk are those who had a blood transfusion before screening was introduced in 1992, have injected drugs or who have tattoos or piercings.
 If you do have it, you’ll need to be referred to a specialist.

 This is a virus that is part of the herpes group.
 In most people it causes no problems and can be caught without your even knowing it.
 It can cause you to feel unwell, with symptoms similar to glandular fever or flu.
 In pregnancy, however, it can be passed on to your baby and can cause congenital CMV.
 This can lead to problems that are apparent at or after the birth, such as hearing loss and learning difficulties.

 Chicken Pox or Varicella Zoster Virus

 This is the virus that causes chicken pox.
-Though this virus is often caught during childhood and causes few problems beyond feeling unwell and having itchy spots, it can be serious for pregnant women and if you have never had it, it is worth considering having the vaccine before getting pregnant or avoiding people with the illness when you are pregnant.
-It can increase your risk of contracting pneumonia while pregnant (and your risk if greater if you smoke, so stop).
-It can also cause problems for your baby who might contract foetal varicella syndrome (FVS) which can cause premature birth, scars, eye defects, malformed limbs and even brain damage.
+Though this virus is often caught during childhood and causes few problems beyond feeling unwell and having itchy spots, it can be serious for pregnant women.
+If you have never had it, it is worth considering having the vaccine before getting pregnant or avoiding people with the illness when you are pregnant.
+It can increase your risk of contracting pneumonia while pregnant (and your risk is greater if you smoke, so stop now).
+It can also cause problems for your baby, such as contracting foetal varicella syndrome (FVS) which can cause premature birth, scars, eye defects, malformed limbs and even brain damage.
 If you contract chicken pox during the fortnight around your baby’s birth, your baby might get a severe form of chicken pox which can even prove fatal.